msoucy/bizleg-profile0/profile2.md

 ## Beaglebone Boards

-- Beagleboardorg has created several “boards” that are typically used in embedded Linux applications.
+- Beagleboardorg has created several "boards" that are typically used in embedded Linux applications.
 - Their current most popular board is the BeagleBone Black which is based off of an ARM chipset and runs Linux.
-- The BeagleBone Black can be expanded by things called “Capes” which are attachments that can provide various additional functionality.
+- The BeagleBone Black can be expanded by things called "Capes" which are attachments that can provide various additional functionality.
 - Their older boards are the BeagleBoard, Beagleboard XM, and the BeagleBone.
 - Over the years due to embedded technology getting better, their products have gotten cheaper and more powerful.